 Our results of operations have fluctuated significantly from period to period in the past and are likely to continue to do so in the future.
-We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the timing and amount of payments received pursuant to our current and any future collaborations, and the progress and timing of expenditures related to our discovery and development efforts.
+We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the timing and amount of payments received pursuant to our current and future collaborations, and the progress and timing of expenditures related to our discovery and development efforts.
 Due to these fluctuations, we believe that the period-to-period comparisons of our operating results are not a good indication of our future performance.

-Comparison of the Three Months Ended September 30, 2007 and 2006
+Comparison of the Three Months Ended March 31, 2008 and 2007